The Scottish Society for the Prevention of Cruelty to Animals (Scottish SPCA) is Scotland's animal welfare charity.

-As an animal welfare charity, we receive no government or lottery funding and rely on public donations to continue our vital work rescuing and rehoming Scotland's abandoned, neglected and defenceless animals.
+As an animal welfare charity, we receive no government or lottery funding and rely on public donations to continue our vital work rescuing and rehoming abused, abandoned and injured animals in Scotland.

 Volunteers play a key role working with animals, supporting our education programme and fundraising in their local communities.